kabelj/AA6XA-Logger/README.md

 to support the contests that I like to do from summits.
 I am less interested in chasing DX awards and stuff like that.
 This is the result.
 I hope you enjoy it and find it useful.

+Now that you've made it this far, go out and have some fun!